wronad/sp-list-app-m365-onprem/README.md

 Recommend using MS command prompt since bash shell inputs are not as clear.

 Bootstrap script inputs:

 ![SPFx script inputs](/images/spfx.png)

 Bootstrap script finished:

 ![SPFx script finished](/images/spfxDone.png)

 The **SP OnLine SPFx react webpart, variant 1** contains the code so the webpart can be deployed on a SP Online server.
-The SpfxListAppWebPart.ts wrapper adds the MS Graph API to the webpart context and intializes the standalone react app with the context containing MS Graph and the site's http client.
+The SpfxListAppWebPart.ts wrapper adds the MS Graph API to the webpart context's http client and intializes the standalone react app with the SP site's data provider from its context.

-The standalone react app does have a gulpfile dependency, [sp-build-web](https://www.npmjs.com/package/@microsoft/sp-build-web), for a build target that will run in web browser hosted from SP Online.
+The standalone react app does have a gulpfile dependency, [sp-build-web](https://www.npmjs.com/package/@microsoft/sp-build-web), necessary for variant 1 - build target that will run in web browser hosted from SP Online.

-## Standalone React App
+# Standalone React App (SP OnPrem)

 The standalone react app defines all of the application features.
 This single app can be built for **SP OnPrem / Subscription Edition (SE), variant 2** or SP Online, variant 1.

 The standalone react app does not have the same react version restrictions as the Microsoft SharePoint Generator utility.
 The only SharePoint dependency is **@microsoft/sp-http**, SharePoint REST services API for SP Lists.
 The **sp-build-web** gulp file dependency is only necessary for packaging the webpart (not needed for deploying the standalone react app on SP OnPrem or Subscription Edition/SE).

-## Build / Package

-Must deploy to SP Online tenant and must grant API access to MS Graph before running in dev mode from localhost.
-The build utilizes a **npm link** feature in order to build the standalone version first and then link the build to node's global node_modules.

-### Build and Package Standalone App

 Standalone app: **sp-list-app**

+## Initial Build

 Switch to standalone app dir and install dependencies: